Anice George: Professional life

 She joined the manipal group in 1991, initially as Vice Principal of the College of Nursing and served as Dean for more than a decade and currently as adjunct faculty of the Manipal College of Nursing, MAHE, which, under her stewardship has grown to be recognised as 3rd among the top Nursing Colleges in India.
 Formerly she served as the Assistant Dean for Preclinical Affairs at College of Nursing, Sultan Qaboos University and as Assistant Deputy Director for Nursing Education at King Khalid University Hospital, Kingdom of Saudi Arabia.

-As Dean of Manipal College of Nursing, during her tenure spanning over a decade, Dr. Anice George has immensely contributed to the growth of the college in the academic field making MCON Manipal, one of the most respected and topest Nursing Institutions for education and research in the country.
-During her leadership, the college has grown stronger in all areas, particularly research.
-Being a Nurse Educator, she uses her experience, knowledge and skills, towards preparing Nursing professionals who make a difference in the lives of people they serve.
-Quality improvements through regular professional development programs is a key goal for Dr. Anice.
-She mentors, supports and encourages nursing professionals as they journey from being a novice to becoming an expert.
+As Dean of Manipal College of Nursing, Dr. Anice George served for over a decade, during which the college expanded its academic and research activities.
+During her tenure, MCON Manipal strengthened its focus on nursing education and research.
+As a nurse educator, she has been involved in the training and professional development of nursing professionals, with an emphasis on continuing education and research capacity building.
+She has also contributed to mentoring and supporting nurses in their professional progression from entry-level practice to advanced roles.

 In 1996, along with her mentor Prof. (Dr.) Aparna Bhaduri, she initiated the MPhil Nursing program, making MCON Manipal, the first institution to start this course in private sector.
 Dr George served as a member of Board of Studies at Manipal University, Yenepoya University, NITTE University, University of Mysore, and Rajiv Gandhi University of Health Sciences (RGUHS).

 With an aim to develop new relationships and collaborations with institutions and universities abroad, Memorandum of Understandings (MOU) were established between Manipal College of Nursing Manipal and other institutions in the United States, United Kingdom, Singapore, and Oman.